rootdidid/docs/docs/getting-started/installing-ararat.md

 ### Congratulations
 Congrats!
 Your done!
 You can start your shiny new Ararat instance with `npm run start`.

-The Ararat client has a 1-click command for installing Hye Lava.
+It should be noted that the Ararat client has a 1-click command for configuring Hye Lava.